tastybug/zettelkasten/catalog/spring/springboot-mod7-security.md

 ![AuthN Flow Diagram](./authentication-flow.jpg)

-As a web request comes in, it passes `BasicAuthenticationFilter`.
-If `Authorization: Basic <base64 of user:password>` is present, the filter places an `Authentication` object in the security context.
-This `Authentication` object has a type, reflecting how it was obtained.
-At this point, no authN has happened.
+As a web request comes in, it passes security filters like `BasicAuthenticationFilter`.
+If `Authorization: Basic <base64 of user:password>` is present, the filter places a scheme specific `Authentication` object in the security context.

 The filter will then call the `AuthenticationManager`, which is a coordinator across one or more `AuthenticationProvider` - one for each kind of authentication scheme that you want to support.
-The provider has 2 functions: `supports(token)` and `authenticate(token)`.
+The provider itself has just 2 functions: `supports(scheme)` and `authenticate(token)`.

-At this point, authN is done and we have a `Authentication` object in the security context having:
-* `Authenticated: true/false`
-* `Authorities: list of roles`

-There are a number of out-of-the-box `AuthenticationProviders`:

-* `DaoAuthenticationProvider`
-* `LdapAuthenticationProvider`
-* `OpenIDAuthenticationProvider`
-* `RememberMeAuthenticationProvider`
-* etc

-The `DaoAuthenticationProvider` takes data from a `UserDetailService` bean, of which there are:
-* `InMemoryUserDetailsManager`
-* `JdbcUserDetailsManager`
-* `LdapUserDetailsManager`

-So as soon as a `UserDetailsManager` bean is declared, it will be auto-configure into a `DaoAuthenticationManager` and used.

-In memory for testing purposes:
+An important `AuthenticationProvider` implementation is `DaoAuthenticationProvider`, which gets user details from a `UserDetailsService`.
+Other common providers are `LdapAuthenticationProvider` and `OpenIDAuthenticationProvider`.

+The `UserDetailsService` is a very simple interface that only offers `loadUserByUsername(name)`, which then loads user specific information from some source, e.g. a database.
+Common types are: `InMemoryUserDetailsManager`, `JdbcUserDetailsManager`, `LdapUserDetailsManager`.

+> All this is subject to auto-configuration.
+If you declare e.g. a UserDetailsService bean, it'll be plugged in.

+An in-memory `UserDetailsManager`:

 ```java
 @Bean
 public InMemoryUserDetailsManager userDetailsService() {